orchidjs/tom-select/doc_src/pages/api.md

 	</tr>
 	<tr>
 		<td><code>createItem(value, [triggerDropdown], [callback])</code></td>
-		<td>Invokes the <code>create</code> method provided in the Selectize settings that should provide the data for the new item, given the user input.
+		<td>Invokes the <code>create</code> method provided in the settings that should provide the data for the new item, given the user input.
 Once this completes, it will be added to the item list.</td>
 	</tr>
 	<tr>
 		<td><code>refreshItems()</code></td>